RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Rewrite-based Attribute Treatment Estimator (RATE)

 Whatever our choice of estimand, we need a method to estimate it.
 Here, we develop a method, RATE, that uses rewrites to estimate the causal effect of an attribute on a reward model.
-The core idea is to create pairs of responses where the only difference is in the attribute of interest.
-For example, we might modify a response to change its sentiment from positive to negative, while keeping all other aspects of the response the same (see \Cref{tab:rewrites}).
-The goal is for these modified responses to directly approximate the unobserved counterfactual responses.
+The core idea is to create pairs of responses where the only difference is in the attribute of interest, even if the rewrites are imperfect.

 \paragraph{Rewrites With LLMs}